Meet Michelle LeClair, the Lesbian Who Outed Scientology’s Homophobia

 Hubbard added that those, like gay people, housed from 2.0 down on the Tone Scale, could either be raised in the numbered chart “by un-enturbulating some of their theta [analogous to the idea of one’s soul] by any one of three valid processes.
 The other is to dispose of them quietly and without sorrow.”

-The Daily Beast asked the Church of Scientology if it still subscribed to Hubbard’s anti-gay writings, and if so how that sat next to its professed belief today in “fairness to all.”
+The Daily Beast asked the Church of Scientology if it still subscribed to Hubbard’s anti-gay writings, and if so how that sat next to its professed belief today in equality.

 In response, a Church of Scientology spokesperson denied that Hubbard was homophobic.